Litigation Reports and Expert Assessments

 Contentious probate disputes

-Including challenges to wills, inheritance disputes, and questions around historic decision-making. -
+Including challenges to wills, inheritance disputes, and questions around historic decision-making.
+These disputes may involve a retrospective mental capacity assessment to establish capacity at the time of the decision. -

 Personal injury and clinical negligence cases